NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 pixel in the left image to a similar neighborhood in the right image.
-This matching process can fail or become unreliable if the two images are too different, which can happen for example if the perspectives of the two cameras are very different or the underlying terrain has steep portions.
-This will result in ASP producing terrains with noise or missing data.
+This matching process can fail or become unreliable if the two images are too different, which can happen for example if the perspectives of the two cameras are very different, the underlying terrain has steep portions, or because of clouds and deep shadows.
+This can result in large disparity search ranges, long run times, and ASP producing 3D terrains with noise or missing data.

 ASP can mitigate this by *mapprojecting* the left and right images onto some pre-existing low-resolution smooth terrain model without holes, and